dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 - Tags - are the tags cover the key points in the post?

 - Length - my posts are aimed at a quick read ( maybe over a coffee? ) therefore the length needs to be somewhere around 500 - 700 words.
-However, you may way to increase the length to cover wider topics.
+However, you may want to increase the length to cover wider topics.
 Your decision.

 <b>10.
 How will feedback be gathered and used about the blog's readership?</b>